Ovarian cancer is the growth of cancer cells in the ovaries. The ovaries make eggs for reproduction and female hormones.

 , loss of menstrual periods in some rare stromal tumors

-depends on the extent of the cancer and your general health.
+for ovarian cancer depends on the stage of the cancer and your general health.

 The cancerous tumor and nearby tissue will be removed.
-Nearby lymph nodes may also be removed.
+This usually includes the uterus, fallopian tubes, and lymph nodes.

 is the use of drugs to kill cancer cells.
 It may be given in many forms including pill, injection, and via a catheter.
 The drugs enter the bloodstream.
 They travel through the body killing mostly cancer cells.
 Some healthy cells are killed as well.